 Remember also that wine tasting is marginally about actually tasting.
 It’s primarily about SMELLING as smell accounts for over 85% of the sense of taste.
-So if you’re passing by the nose on your evening goblet of Cabernet going right in for the big slurp the proverbial cow is already out of the barn.
+So if you’re passing by the nose on your evening glass of Cabernet going right in for the big slurp, the proverbial cow is already out of the barn.
 In fact, the cow is so far out of the barn that it took your car to SFO and is now headed to Fiji.
 On your credit card.
 Moo.

-Olfactory memory is the most powerful form of memory we have because aromas from the glass or any other source go right up our nasal passages directly into the cerebral cortex.
+Olfactory memory is the most powerful form of memory we have because aromas from the glass or any other source go right up our nasal passages to be transferred directly into the cerebral cortex.
 That means when such-and-such wine writer rambles on about how the pepper and herbal notes in a Chateauneuf-du-Pape remind him of the cassoulet his grandmother used to make when he was a kid during the holidays, guess what; it probably does and that means you shouldn’t wig out over said writer’s musings but should instead try to get to your own memories of pepper and savory herbs to better understand what the writer is trying to express about the wine.
-Hopefully the next time you taste the same wine or a similar wine you might experience them too unless, of course, you find something completely different.
-Because after all, it’s what the wines smells and tastes like to you that actually counts.
+Hopefully the next time you taste the same wine or a similar wine you might experience them too.
+Unless, of course, you find something completely different.
+Because after all, it’s what the wine smells and tastes like to you that actually counts.

-It's easily understandable that the poetic meanderings and or descriptions of wine writing can sometimes leave one puzzled, forlorn, and even verklempt.
+On the other hand, it's easily understandable that the poetic meanderings and or descriptions of wine writing can sometimes leave one puzzled, forlorn, and even verklempt.
 Wine has no inherent vocabulary leaving us as wine professionals to borrow, often tragically, nomenclature from completely unrelated fields.
 Adjectives such as “murky,” “bold,” “dense,” and even something comical like “explosive” find their way into wine descriptions, not to mention any number of fruits, herbs, and spices (road tar is among my favorites).
 But when you read that tasting a rare old vintage made some famous wine writer start weeping you should definitely have serious misgivings.
 I would.

 Know that wine professionals taste a lot of wine, some of them thousands of bottles a year.
 If someone is tasting that much odds are they’re pretty good at it and they should also be proficient at communicating about it in a meaningful way even if they are limited to nomenclature that may seem like Martian to the novice.
 Keep in mind that this is tasting and not drinking.
 A professional tasting may sound like fun to you but it’s hard work requiring a hell of a lot of focus, concentration, and inevitable palate fatigue.
 Still think it sounds fun?
 Imagine tasting 45 different coffees in 90 minutes, taking notes and then writing about the qualities of each one.
 I rest my case.

-Finally, if the florid wine descriptions still give you agita consider giving wine writers a break.
+Finally, if the florid wine descriptions still give you agita, consider giving wine writers a break.
 Even with the zillions of wine blogs and everyone pretending to be a wine expert these days, there are more good writers than ever.
 Find one whose prose you can live with—even like—and follow them.
-Chances are their likes and dislikes are similar to yours.
-But above all remember that your palate—and what you like to drink—is the bottom line.
-Because after all, I made all this up.
+Chances are their likes and dislikes in wine are similar to yours.
+But remember that your palate—and what you like to drink—is the bottom line.